drausin/libri-experiments/experiments/exp01/README.md

 degraded the other latencies.

 At this point, we decided to stop further optimization attempts and draw this experiment to a close.
-Our goal at the outset of this experiment was to have Put & Get p95s below 1000ms at 1M UDP.
+Our goal at the outset of this experiment was to have Put & Get p95s below 1000ms and 99.99%+ availability at 1M UDP.
 Over the 60 minutes at 1024K UDP, the best latencies (from trial 28) are roughly
 - Get p95: 100-150ms
-- Put p95: 400-800ms w/ 10 total mins of "burst" above 1000ms
+- Put p95: 400-800ms w/ 10 (or 60) total mins of "burst" above 1000ms
 - Get p50: 6-10ms
 - Put p50: 75-125ms
+and availability was 100%.

 ### Discussion

-Other than the Put p95, these latencies are signficantly better than where we started with 1K UDP.
+Other than the Put p95, these trial 28 latencies are signficantly better than where we started with 1K UDP.
 Some of this improvement is likely just the benefit of a larger sample size at 1024K UDP vs. 1K, since the 95th percentile of a much smaller sample of points often becomes something close to the max of that sample.
 But over the course of these trials, we made a number of improvements that led us to these final numbers:
 - randomizing client balancer seed
 - basic RocksDB tuning
 - using a single author connection instead of many to query librarians